itchio/itch/docs/installing/linux/gentoo.md

 You could put the launch command in a script somewhere in your `$PATH`.

 There are .desktop file templates in `release/` that you could adapt.

+For more detailed instructions, check the [hacking](../../hacking/getting-started.md) section.